The sugar daddy and sugar baby world is a curious one

-He went on to say that it depends per relationship, but that love between the sugar daddy and sugar baby is possible.
-More often than not, however, it’s simply an exchange of sex for something more material (or in the really bad cases, a means of survival).
-These men, my friend went on, tend to rely on these younger girls to ignite their earthly needs, especially in times that their girlfriends or wives refuse to have sex.
+He went on to say that it depends on the relationship, but that love between the sugar daddy and sugar baby is possible.
+More often than not, however, it’s simply an exchange of sex for something more material (or in really bad cases, a means of survival).
+These men, my friend went on, tend to rely on these younger girls to ignite their earthly needs, especially in times when their girlfriends or wives refuse to have sex.

 Apparently, daddies oftentimes provide as much as they can and for as long as they are able to.
 Knowing full well that money is what binds him to the woman, “he will move heaven and earth to provide.”

 It was refreshing and surprising to hear him say this.
-When I first learned about his situation, I had immediately jumped to the conclusion that he had a relatively platonic understanding with this person.
-I thought that their dynamic was what I had read about, seen in movies and reality shows.
-In my head, his role was a provider and his significant other was there to keep him company (days and nights, to movies or dinners, whenever and wherever he wanted).
+When I first learned about his situation.
+I had immediately jumped to the conclusion that he had a relatively platonic understanding of this person.
+I thought that their dynamic was what I had read about.
+Like what I've seen in movies and reality shows.
+In my head, his role as a provider.
+While his significant other was there to keep him company. (days and nights, to movies or dinners, whenever and wherever he wanted)

 And yet, I was surprised a second time when I asked if he’d do it all again and he said no.